faircloth-lab/phyluce/docs/daily-use/daily-use-1-quality-control.rst

 correct format using a program I wrote called illumiprocessor_.
 It automates these processes over hundred of files and produces output in the format we want downstream.

-.. attention:: Prior to running illumiprocessor_, if you used Casava, it will
-    be easiest to place all of the demuliplexed reads into a single directory.

 You need to generate a configuration file ``your-illumiprocessor.conf``, that gives details of your reads, how you want them processed, and what renaming